facebookarchive/stripe_to_xero/readme.md

 This is a script for porting all the Stripe data you care about into Xero as a bank statement, which means you can easily reconcile invoices, bank transfers, fees, etc. The script pulls directly from your Stripe account, with no messy intermediate steps.

+# Configuration

+## Configuration in Xero
+Create a `Stripe` bank account in Xero.
+It should be a manual account.
+Also, create a new `bot` user, who will handle uploading bank statements.

+## Environment Variables
+Use these environment variables as configuration
+    STRIPE_SECRET="api key from stripe"
+    XERO_USER="username for xero"
+    XERO_PASSWORD="password for xero"
+    XERO_ACCT_ID="account id from Xero"
+    BANK_NAME="the name of your transfer bank"
+    STX_COUNT=50 #optional, but recommended

+Be sure to `bundle install` to install the `stripe` gem.
+You should also install `casperjs` with `npm install -g casperjs` if you'd like to use the `auto_import.sh` script.

+# Dependencies

+- `stripe` gem

+# Recommended tools
+- `casperjs` npm module (`casper.coffee` automagically uploads the bank statement into Xero, even though Xero doesn't provide an API.)
+- `foreman` (recommended for easily running the script with environment variables)

 # Usage

-- Either `bundle install` or `gem install stripe` to use the `Stripe` gem.
-- Install CasperJS if you'd like to automatically upload the results into Xero
-- Enter your stripe secret key either as an environment variable, or copy and paste it directly into the script and uncomment the line where that happens.
-- Enter your Xero credentials to enable auto upload
+- Run `auto_import.sh` to automatically import your Stripe data into Xero.
+(If you have `casperjs` installed)
-- Run the script `./stripe_to_xero.rb`
+- Or, just run the `stripe_to_xero.rb` script to generate `xero.csv` which you can upload manually.
-- Create a "Stripe" bank account on Xero, with manual bank feeds.
-- Upload `xero.csv` into "Stripe" bank account, or use our `auto_import.sh` script to make it happen automatically.
 - Reconcile away.

 # Notes